 The court heard that Awale said to Mr Thompson: "I've killed two people.
-I'll kill you."'Unprovoked and pre-planned'
+I'll kill you."

 During the trial, the jury heard the defendants were alleged to have called for the release of Abu Qatada and Roshonara Choudhry, a student who attempted to stab MP Stephen Timms to death in 2010.